esluyter/ESThing/README.md

 <br />
 <br />

+### Solo, mute, bypass

+The S / M / B buttons in the lower right corner of each thing allow you to mute (send zeros), solo (only listen to it), and bypass (pass input through to output)

+The refresh button will restart the thing (useful for stochastic things or things that can finish playing)

 ### Randomizing and adjusting parameters

 By default the x/y pad will randomize all parameters not explicitly excluded via `exclude` as in this case `\dist->\amp` is